bruiglesias/bruiglesias/README.md

   🧠 Artificial neural networks using Keras and TensorFlow <br/>
-  💬 LLMs using langchaing, hunggingface and RAG techniques<br/>
+  💬 LLMs using langchain, hunggingface and RAG techniques<br/>
   🧬 Genetic Algorithms <br/>
   📈 Classic models for classification, regression and grouping<br/>
   👁️‍🗨️ Computer vision and digital image processing with OpenCV<br/>